pbivrell/Pol/README.md

 *This will build a `pol` executable*

-To run code execute: `./pol filename`
+To run code execute:

+`./pol filename`

 `./pol -src "source code"` Note quotes in src need to be escaped

-POL allows you print AST with the -tree option
+POL allows you to print AST with the `-tree` option

 Check out the examples directory to see examples of pol code